klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     return [Array]::CreateInstance([Guid],0)
 }

+# UserHasLicenseAssignedFromThisGroup function
-#Returns TRUE if the user is inheriting the license from the specific group.
+# Return TRUE if the user inherits the license from the specific group.
-#Note: this returns true only if the license is successfully assigned from the group.
-If the license is in error state, this return false
+# Note: This function returns true only if the license is successfully assigned from the group.
+#       If the license is in an error state, the function return false.
 function UserHasLicenseAssignedFromThisGroup
 {
     [OutputType([bool])]